 The Centre for Human Rights assists individuals and groups in addressing and resolving allegations of discrimination and harassment, as defined by the Ontario Human Rights Code.
 They are available to listen to students' concerns, issues and complaints, and will assist the student in exploring options and solutions to human rights concerns.

-The Centre for Human Rights can be contacted by phone at 416-736-5682 or in person at Room 2070, Technology Enhanced Learning Building from the practicum site, and appropriate action will be taken by the school.
+The Centre for Human Rights can be contacted by phone at 416-736-5682 or in person at Room 2070, Technology Enhanced Learning Building

 10. Dealing with Prejudice and Discrimination